-Guide to Spot Metering
+Guide to Spot Metering in Photography

 With harsh lighting conditions, your default metering mode can lead to dark, murky images – or even create silhouettes when you’re aiming for quite the opposite.
 So, what do you do in these situations?